falkowich/100-days-of-code/log.md

 #### Today's Progress

-Well, nothing real.
+Nnothing real.
 Only reading documentation and turorials.

 #### Thoughts